wombleton/gitlaw-nz/acts/W/War Pensions Act 1954.md

     (4) A person who has made an election under subsection (2) may change that election.

-    Compare: 1990 No 26 [s 11][314]
+    Compare: 1990 No 26 [s 11][320]

-    Section 74: substituted, on 15 April 2003, by [section 8][285] of the War Pensions Amendment Act 2003 (2003 No 18).
+    Section 74: substituted, on 15 April 2003, by [section 8][286] of the War Pensions Amendment Act 2003 (2003 No 18).

-    Section 74(2): amended, on 1 April 2007, by [section 5][296] of the War Pensions Amendment Act 2005 (2005 No 24).
+    Section 74(2): amended, on 1 April 2007, by [section 5][297] of the War Pensions Amendment Act 2005 (2005 No 24).

-    Section 74(2): amended, on 26 April 2005, by [section 3][240] of the War Pensions Amendment Act 2005 (2005 No 24).
+    Section 74(2): amended, on 26 April 2005, by [section 3][241] of the War Pensions Amendment Act 2005 (2005 No 24).

-    Section 74(3)(a): amended, on 1 April 2007, by [section 5][296] of the War Pensions Amendment Act 2005 (2005 No 24).
+    Section 74(3)(a): amended, on 1 April 2007, by [section 5][297] of the War Pensions Amendment Act 2005 (2005 No 24).

-    Section 74(3)(a): amended, on 26 April 2005, by [section 3][240] of the War Pensions Amendment Act 2005 (2005 No 24).
+    Section 74(3)(a): amended, on 26 April 2005, by [section 3][241] of the War Pensions Amendment Act 2005 (2005 No 24).

-    Section 74(3)(b): amended, on 1 April 2007, by [section 5][296] of the War Pensions Amendment Act 2005 (2005 No 24).
+    Section 74(3)(b): amended, on 1 April 2007, by [section 5][297] of the War Pensions Amendment Act 2005 (2005 No 24).

-    Section 74(3)(b): amended, on 26 April 2005, by [section 3][240] of the War Pensions Amendment Act 2005 (2005 No 24).
+    Section 74(3)(b): amended, on 26 April 2005, by [section 3][241] of the War Pensions Amendment Act 2005 (2005 No 24).

 ##### 74A Lump sum payments on death

-*   On the death of any person who is ordinarily resident in New Zealand on the date of death and who is in receipt of a veteran's pension on that date, or on the death of the spouse or civil union partner or de facto partner of that person, the appropriate amount specified in [Schedule 12][230] is payable to the surviving spouse, surviving civil union partner or surviving de facto partner, or dependent child of the person who died.
+*   On the death of any person who is ordinarily resident in New Zealand on the date of death and who is in receipt of a veteran's pension on that date, or on the death of the spouse or civil union partner or de facto partner of that person, the appropriate amount specified in [Schedule 12][231] is payable to the surviving spouse, surviving civil union partner or surviving de facto partner, or dependent child of the person who died.

-    Compare: 1990 No 26 [s 12][315]
+    Compare: 1990 No 26 [s 12][321]

-    Section 74A: inserted, on 15 April 2003, by [section 8][285] of the War Pensions Amendment Act 2003 (2003 No 18).
+    Section 74A: inserted, on 15 April 2003, by [section 8][286] of the War Pensions Amendment Act 2003 (2003 No 18).

-    Section 74A: amended, on 1 April 2007, by [section 5][296] of the War Pensions Amendment Act 2005 (2005 No 24).
+    Section 74A: amended, on 1 April 2007, by [section 5][297] of the War Pensions Amendment Act 2005 (2005 No 24).

-    Section 74A: amended, on 26 April 2005, by [section 3][240] of the War Pensions Amendment Act 2005 (2005 No 24).
+    Section 74A: amended, on 26 April 2005, by [section 3][241] of the War Pensions Amendment Act 2005 (2005 No 24).

 ##### 74B Persons formerly receiving certain pensions or allowance entitled to veteran's pension

-*   (1) Despite [section 70(1)][150], every person who, immediately before 1 April 1990, was entitled to receive an economic pension or a wife's pension or a war veteran's allowance or a war service pension is entitled to receive a veteran's pension under this Part.
+*   (1) Despite [section 70(1)][151], every person who, immediately before 1 April 1990, was entitled to receive an economic pension or a wife's pension or a war veteran's allowance or a war service pension is entitled to receive a veteran's pension under this Part.

-    (2) Subclause (1) is subject to [section 70(3)][150].
+    (2) Subclause (1) is subject to [section 70(3)][151].

-    Compare: 1990 No 26 [s 13][316]
+    Compare: 1990 No 26 [s 13][322]

-    Section 74B: inserted, on 15 April 2003, by [section 8][285] of the War Pensions Amendment Act 2003 (2003 No 18).
+    Section 74B: inserted, on 15 April 2003, by [section 8][286] of the War Pensions Amendment Act 2003 (2003 No 18).

 ##### 74BA Entitlement to veteran's pension for spouses or partners of persons in long-term residential care in hospital or rest home

 *   (1) This section applies to any person---

-    *   (a) who is not in long-term residential care and whose spouse or partner is in long-term residential care in a hospital or rest home, whether or not the spouse or partner is a resident assessed as requiring care (within the meaning of [section 136][317] of the Social Security Act 1964); and
+    *   (a) who is not in long-term residential care and whose spouse or partner is in long-term residential care in a hospital or rest home, whether or not the spouse or partner is a resident assessed as requiring care (within the meaning of [section 136][323] of the Social Security Act 1964); and

     *   (b) who is in receipt of a veteran's pension, or whose spouse or partner is in receipt of a veteran's pension.

     (2) A person to whom this section applies is entitled to receive a veteran's pension at the rate payable to a person who is single---

-    *   (a) stated in clause 1(a) of [Schedule 11][229], if the person has been granted a living alone payment under [section 74U][180]; or
+    *   (a) stated in clause 1(a) of [Schedule 11][230], if the person is living alone; or

-    *   (b) stated in clause 1(b) of [Schedule 11][229], if the person has not been granted a living alone payment under [section 74U][180].
+    *   (b) stated in clause 1(b) of [Schedule 11][230], if the person is not living alone.

-    (3) Any benefit payable to a person to whom this section applies is not subject to abatement in respect of any income of the person that has been included in a means assessment of the person's spouse or partner under [Part 4][318] of the Social Security Act 1964\.
+    (3) Any benefit payable to a person to whom this section applies is not subject to abatement in respect of any income of the person that has been included in a means assessment of the person's spouse or partner under [Part 4][324] of the Social Security Act 1964\.

-    Section 74BA: inserted, on 1 July 2006, by [section 5][319] of the War Pensions Amendment Act 2006 (2006 No 32).
+    Section 74BA: inserted, on 1 July 2006, by [section 5][325] of the War Pensions Amendment Act 2006 (2006 No 32).

+    Section 74BA(2)(a): amended, on 2 September 2013, by [section 20(1)][326] of the Social Assistance (Living Alone Payments) Amendment Act 2013 (2013 No 11).

+    Section 74BA(2)(b): amended, on 2 September 2013, by [section 20(2)][326] of the Social Assistance (Living Alone Payments) Amendment Act 2013 (2013 No 11).

 ##### 74C Annual adjustment of rates of veterans' pensions